r7uaz0n/jekyll-now/_posts/2017-4-8-Hello-World.md

 ## Useful links to save for later:

 Rewatch Tedtalk videos from class:
-Josh Kaufman - Ted Talk
-The first 20 hours - “how to learn anything.”
+- Josh Kaufman The first 20 hours - “how to learn anything.”

-Graham Shaw
-"Why people believe they can’t draw
+- Graham Shaw "Why people believe they can’t draw
 And how to prove they can."

+Google search
-Google - Deliberate practice
+- Deliberate practice
 - Limiting beliefs

-backblaze.com - backup service
+- backblaze.com - backup service
-c9.io - backup service/online text editor
+- c9.io - backup service/online text editor

-git-scm.com/downloads
+- git-scm.com/downloads

 ## My next goals:

-Continue to improve my coding fluency and get comfortable using command line to update blog for GitHub.
+Continue to work on improving my coding fluency and get comfortable using command line to update blog for GitHub.

 ## Today I learned:  Steps for making a blog post with git: